jeanlouisferey/aws-securitygroup-grapher/README.md

 ### asggrapherShowDefault

-With asggrapherShowDefault: true, you'll have on your graph all the SGs, included the default Openstack SG:
+With asggrapherShowDefault: true, you'll have on your graph all the SGs, included the default AWS SG:

 ![Example](DefaultSG.jpg)